mgoldcoin/mgold/en/waves-client/advanced_features/json_confirmation.md

 **Note**: If you specified in the contract that two confirmations are required from the three accounts, then each participant should repeat the actions described below.

-So, login to the account which has the right to confirm the multi-sig transaction.
+So now, contract member should log in to the account which has the right to confirm the multi-sig transaction.

 At the top right corner click on the **<> JSON** button. ![](/_assets/json_02.png)